What is a "public record"?

 The university responds to a public records request "as soon as practicable and without unreasonable delay" as required by law.
 University records are highly decentralized which can add more time to the process of gathering documents if they are from multiple parts of the university.
 A general idea of the time it takes to obtain a response can be obtained by looking at similar requests on our Public Records Log.

-Do you have to pay for public records?
+Does one have to pay for public records?

 As allowed under Oregon Revised Statute (ORS) 192.440, the Office of Public Records charges for the actual cost of making public records available.
 This includes all staff time involved (calculated based on hourly rate of pay and benefits), a per-page fee for photocopies, and any mailing or delivery charges.
 Staff time includes locating, gathering, reviewing, summarizing, compiling, reviewing, monitoring (if a request is made to inspect records on-site), tailoring, copying or redacting the public records in response to a request.
 Our office provides the requester with an estimated total cost, and begins work when payment is received.
 In some circumstances, upon petition by the requester, the university may reduce or waive certain fees.